 If your total RITA entitlement was under-calculated by the standard percentage, then we underpaid the Federal Reserve Bank on your behalf.
 In this case, we issue a payment for the underpaid amount directly to you.

 You need only file the front page of the DD Form 1351-2 for your RITA claim.
-On the ‘May 2011’ version of this form, complete blocks # 1 thru # 8 and block # 11; enter “RITA 2012” (or the appropriate tax year) in block 18.b.
+Complete blocks # 1 thru # 8 and block # 11; enter “RITA 2015” (or the appropriate tax year) in block 18.b.
 You do not need to enter any amounts – we calculate the amount and send you a copy of the computation to the address you give us on this DD Form 1351-2.